 Union Pacific R.R. provided the boulders.
 Ramona Parlor #109 provided American and California Bear flags to fly over the site.
 The dedication ceremony began with the arrival of a stagecoach escorted by California vaqueros and was followed by a barbecue, provided by Union Stock Yards, music and dancing.
 (Grizzly Bear, August 1926, pp32-33)

 Regarding The Battle of La Mesa.
-Even the casual observer will notice that this engagement is known by two names; The Battle of La Mesa and as The Battle of Los Angeles.
-This Battle of Los Angeles should not be confused with the somewhat comical episode of 24-25 February 1942 often known by the same name.
+Even the casual observer will notice that this engagement is known by two names: The Battle of La Mesa and The Battle of Los Angeles.
+This Battle of Los Angeles should not be confused with the February 24-25, 1942 incident often known by the same name.

 Categories. • War, Mexican-American •

 Credits.
-This page was last revised on August 9, 2018.
+This page was last revised on December 11, 2019.
 This page originally submitted on July 23, 2017, by James King of San Miguel, California.
-This page has been viewed 183 times since then and 15 times this year.
+This page has been viewed 227 times since then and 7 times this year.
+Last updated on December 11, 2019, by Craig Baker of Sylmar, California.
 Photos: 1, 2, 3, 4, 5, 6. submitted on July 23, 2017, by James King of San Miguel, California.
-7. submitted on July 24, 2017, by James King of San Miguel, California. • Syd Whittle was the editor who published this page.
+7. submitted on July 24, 2017, by James King of San Miguel, California. • J. Makali Bruton was the editor who published this page.